-A family member or coworker has the sniffles, so you avoid them as best you can.
-Someone standing behind you at the grocery store blasts the back of your head with a hack-hack-cough-sneeze combination.
-Do you feel like you want to duck and run to avoid getting sick?
+If a family member or coworker has the sniffles, do you avoid them as best you can?
+If someone standing behind you at the grocery store blasts the back of your head with a hack-hack-cough-sneeze combination, do you feel like you want to duck and run to avoid getting sick?
 Some people might not worry about catching whatever those sniffly sneezing people have, but should they?

 If you are concerned about catching colds or the flu during the winter months, it might help to know a few things about the common cold or flu.